 Traveling by train is the most straightforward way to reach Puglia from Rome.
 High-speed trains arrive at the northern capital of Bari in under four hours, and the southern city of Lecce in just over five.
 Though the journey is a little slower than flying, the modern, comfortable trains and minimal steps to the journey make it the most convenient.

 Flying is the fastest option, with budget carriers serving routes into Bari and Brindisi, through transport to and from the airports adds another step and added time.
-While a rental car is the best way to see the Puglian countryside, driving from Rome takes from four to six hours, and it’s often more time-efficient to fly or take the train and rent a car upon arrival.
-Buses make the journey daily but at five to seven hours are by far the slowest way to make the trip.
+While a rental car is the best way to see the Puglian countryside, driving from Rome takes between four and six hours, and it’s often more time-efficient to fly or take the train and rent a car upon arrival.
+Buses make the trip daily but with a journey time of five to seven hours, buses are by far the slowest way to make the trip.

 Duration: 3-6 hours

 The train is the easiest way to reach Puglia from Rome, with Trenitalia’s direct, high-speed Frecce line connecting the region’s larger cities.
 Trains leave from Rome’s central Termini station and reach Foggia in 3 hours, Bari in 4, Brindisi in 5, and Lecce in 5.5.
 The stations in these cities are all walkable from the centers, and depending on your itinerary, each provides a good base for exploring the nearby areas.
 Frecce tickets can be booked ahead online—always a good idea when traveling during high season and holidays.
 Trains are modern, with air-conditioning, wifi, and dining options.

 Once in Puglia, the four local regional railways connect smaller cities and towns.
 Be prepared that timetables are not as reliable or punctual as Trenitalia’s, with limited holiday and Sunday service.
 Tickets can be bought online or at the stations.